What to do after a hit-and-run in Oklahoma

 Hit-and-runs in Oklahoma

-- Notify the police: If you’re able to safely move out of the flow of traffic, you may want to do so.
+- Notify the police: If you’re able to safely move out of the flow of traffic, do so.
 Then, once you are in a safe place, call the police.
 Even if the damage is minor, law enforcement might still investigate the crash and try to find the driver responsible.
 An officer will likely ask you to recall any information you can about the vehicle and the driver that hit you, and they may also submit an official report.

 Frequently asked questions